 - Additionally, storing food in sealed, rat-proof containers helps reduce the chance of infestation.

 - Checking the outside of homes for possible points of entry and then sealing any that are found is another way to prevent Norway rat infestations.

-- Trimming trees and bushes that hang over or sit too close to homes as well as tightly sealing outdoor trash bins also limits the possibility of rats nesting in yards.
+- Trimming trees and bushes that hangover or sit too close to homes as well as tightly sealing outdoor trash bins also limits the possibility of rats nesting in yards.

 - They are carriers of serious diseases that afflict both people and livestock, such as bubonic plague, typhus, leptospirosis, food poisoning, ratbite fever, and infectious jaundice.
-Additionally, Norway rats are vectors for other pests like lice and fleas.
+They are also hosts for other pests like lice and fleas.

 - Norway rats can also inflict serious structural damage upon buildings.
 They will nest under concrete slabs and destroy the foundation of homes.
 Norway rats gnaw on doors, wall materials, insulation, and even electrical wiring, which can lead to fires.